gavinhub/BossSensor/README.md

 Put images into [data/normal]() and [data/kiss]().

 ## Usage
 First, capture the training data.
-Use `normal` or `kiss` to denote the label
+Use `normal` or `kiss` to denote the label.
+I captured ~1,000 photos (500 for kiss and normal each) and achieved 90% prediction correctness.
+So you may also need that more.

 ```
 $ python camera_reader.py <label>